-Table 38: Local Command Interface
+Table 39: Local Command Interface

 Access Sequence Mnemonic Procedure Description Mute 25327# CLEAR A shortcut for enabling DHCPdoes not do anything else and is not password protected (only SETUP is).
 This command is present in the event someone hijacks the phone using the SETUP command.
 CLEAR allows it to be brought under DHCP control without knowing the password.
 Mute 4636# INFO Display the following information sequentially on the top and bottom lines of the display.
 All data is retrieved from the currently active configuration.
 Use to exit and #to go to the next item.
 The phone returns to normal operation after the last screen.
-IP address static/dynamic Subnet mask Gateway Link speed FTP server MGC server SNTP server Tagging on/off Application file Boot file Config file date App version Boot version Country Language Model number MAC address Serial number Hardware version Mute 7464# PING The phone prompts for an IP address and then pings that IP address 5 times and report the result after 10 seconds.
+IP address static/dynamic Subnet mask Gateway Link speed FTP server MGC server SNTP server SNTP server Tagging on/off Application file Boot file Config file date App version Boot version Country Language Model number MAC address Serial number Hardware version Mute 7464# PING The phone prompts for an IP address and then pings that IP address 5 times and report the result after 10 seconds.
 Mute 73738# RESET After displaying a warning, resets the phone.
-On the top line Reset Phone? and on the bottom line =No #=Yes.
+On the top line Reset Phone? and on the bottom line =No #=Yes .

 Access Sequence Mnemonic Procedure Description Mute 73887# SETUP After the mute sequence is provided, if SetupPassword is not null, then prompt for the proper password ending in #.
 Do not display password digits as they are entered but use .
 If a match, then prompt to Clear All Values?.
 If no, then prompt for DHCP On/Off.
 If DHCP is on skip over the prompts for IP Address, Subnet Mask, and gateway.
 Then prompt for FTP Server, MGC Server, SNTP Server, Tagging On/Off, VLAN ID, Ethernet1, Ethernet 2, Country, and Language.
 Save to NV storage if values are modified.
-If Clear all Values? is answered with yes, in addition to returning settings to the <not set=""> state, any cached DHCP values including the IP address are cleared.</not> If a value was never configured using SETUP, it is displayed < Not Set> when its prompt is displayed.
+If Clear all Values? is answered with yes, in addition to returning settings to the <not set=""> state, any cached DHCP values including the IP address are cleared.</not> If a value was never configured using SETUP, it is displayed <not set=""> when its prompt is displayed.
 Otherwise, the value stored in flash is displayed.
-The only exception is the DHCP value, which defaults and clears to the ON state.
-Setup value may be returned to the <not set=""> state by:</not> Answering yes to the "Clear All Values?" query Executing the factory CLEAR command (executable only from the serial port) All values are <not set=""> when the phone is new.</not> Perform this error checking on IP address entries during setup: Only 0-9, and # are accepted.
-Leading zeroes are ignored Values outside 0-255 are ignored.
+The only exception is the DHCP value, which defaults and clears to the ON state.</not> Setup value may be returned to the <not set=""> state by:</not> Answering yes to the "Clear All Values?" query Executing the factory CLEAR command (executable only from the serial port) All values are <not set=""> when the phone is new.</not> Perform this error checking on IP address entries during setup: Only 0-9, and # are accepted.
+Leading zeroes are ignored.
+Values outside 0-255 are ignored.
 If 2 digits are input, a third digit that makes the value >255 is ignored.
 So, upon entering 654, the 4 is ignored.
+If no entry is provided before "." is entered, a 0 is automatically inserted. entering 654, the 4 is ignored.
 Multiple "." inputs are ignored.
-If no entry is provided before "." is entered, a 0 is automatically inserted.
+If no entry is provided before "." is entered, a 0 is